7th October, 2025

 Don't forget about portable electrical equipment, which can be easily damaged during construction work due to trailing cables and heavy use.
 Keep up to date with your PAT testing and visually check equipment for faults or damage before use.

-Site compounds (site office, welfare facilities etc) are vulnerable to fire because of items like temporary heaters, smoking, intermittent occupation, clothes drying, waste packaging, old newspapers etc.
+Site compounds are vulnerable to fire because of items like temporary heaters, smoking, intermittent occupation, clothes drying, waste packaging, old newspapers, etc.

-Construction sites can be cold places to work, especially in winter.
-Temporary heaters are important for keeping people warm when your team have been working outside or in a building with no proper heating system installed or running.
+Construction sites can be cold places to work, especially when working outside in winter.
+You might use temporary heaters to keep people warm when your team have been working outside or in a building with no proper heating system installed or running.

 Lights also produce heat and can act as an ignition source, especially high-intensity floodlights.
 But lights of any size can pose a risk.